BlueWolfNinja/wazuh-resources/bwn-venv/README.md

 ```
 sudo /venv/bwn/bin/pip install -r /venv/bwn/requirements.txt
 ```
-You may wish to keep this virtual environment up-to-date by adding the above command to your standard Linux update procedure.
+You may also wish to keep this virtual environment up-to-date by adding the above command to your standard Linux update procedure.